 The fishing season at Spatsizi Wilderness lodge starts the end of June and runs through the end of August; 8 consecutive weeks.
 Middle season weeks (all of July and early August) normally bring the warmest temperatures of the summer and combined with long days make for some epic hatches of stoneflies, Caddis and mayflies.

+Getting to Spatsizi is easy and safe.
+In most cases you will fly from home to Vancouver International Airport (YVR) where you will clear immigrations and customs, then on to Smithers where you overnight.
 You must claim your luggage on your first point of entry into Canada and clear immigrations and customs.
 Failure to claim your luggage will result in your luggage not showing up at your end destination.
+The next day the lodge's private charter will fly you directly to the lodge.
+Reverse this process coming home.

 Specific Flight Details: